 A: I was 19 years old when we published it.
 It took about six months from start to release date.

 To put the book together, we did loads of research, outlining, writing and editing.
 Plus, to help promote the book we launched a podcast where I interviewed successful entrepreneurs about how they got the first customers for their businesses.
-To land influential guests early on like Rand Fishkin and Neil Patel, I leveraged my age.
+To land influential guests early on like Rand Fishkin, I leveraged my age.
 Successful entrepreneurs like helping out young entrepreneurs, and I used my youth to successfully ask them for help.

 All young entrepreneurs and professionals should leverage their age to meet their heroes.
 Being young and passionate about a field makes meeting the stars in it a lot easier.